Last Updated on

 Cool, cool, cool.

-In general, it’s estimated that it takes 1000200 times more water to produce a pound of beef versus a pound of plants.
+In general, it’s estimated that it takes 99% water to produce a pound of beef versus a pound of potatoes.
 Obvs some plants are thirstier than others, but I’m sure cows are equally varied.

 46% or so of plastic debris in the ocean is from fishing equipment.
 Put that in your plastic straw and smoke it.